nhoizey/pack11ty/src/pages/documentation/index.md

 ---
 title: Documentation
+navorder: 2
 ---

-Pack11ty provides many features out of the box:
+[Pack11ty]{.pack11ty} provides many features out of the box:

 - [Collections](collections/) built automatically from subfolders of `src/`
 - Pagination for yearly and monthly archives